If you’ve been labeling yourself “too sensitive,” now is the time to give yourself a break. Until you do, others won’t.

 - Empathize with yourself: Turn inwards and sense what needs of yours are not met by being labeled this way.

 You may have to practice Option Two before you can manage Option One.
 Either way, though, the judgments you hear from other people, including “you are too sensitive” will be far less painful for you if you remember that they are not truly about you.

 2—Shaming and judging yourself only heightens your sensitive reactions

-In this nightmare hall of mirrors, you enter a downward spiral of over-arousal.
-You judge your response as “to sensitive.”
-The judgment causes you to feel acutely embarrassed and self-conscious, increasing your level of physical and emotional over-arousal.
-You become even more flustered, which leads to yet more self-judgment, shame, and overwhelm.
+Your self-judgment causes you to feel acutely embarrassed and self-conscious, which increases your level of physical and emotional over-arousal.
+You become more and more flustered, which increases your feelings of self-judgment, shame, and overwhelm.

-In short, self-judgment about your sensitivity creates a vicious cycle of over-arousal and overwhelm.
+In short, self-judgment about your sensitivity actually creates a vicious cycle of over-arousal and overwhelm.

 3—Calling yourself “too sensitive” impairs your ability to manage your sensitivity

-If I’m in Chicago and I want to take a train to Boston, I have to enter “Chicago” in the departure city information field.
-If I’m ashamed to admit I’m in Chicago in the first place, I’ll have a hard time getting where I need to go.
+If I’m in Chicago and I want to take a train to Boston, I have to enter “Chicago” in the departure city information field on the Amtrak website.
+If I’m ashamed to admit I’m in Chicago in the first place, how can I even start my trip?

-Similarly, it’s going to be challenging to manage my sensitivity skillfully if I’m unable to accept it in the first place.
-Only when I leave behind the land of self-judgment can I effectively evaluate what kind of self-care I need.
-And effective self-care is the foundation of a good life when you are built sensitive.
+Similarly, I will struggle to manage my sensitivity skillfully if I’m unable to accept it in the first place.
+Only when I exit the land of self-judgment can I effectively evaluate what kind of self-care I need…and effective self-care is the foundation of a happy, sustainable good life when you are built sensitive.

 We can’t control others, but we can choose how to respond